Device Manual

 - Microphone & environmental sensing port — routes the PDM microphone to the outside air and exposes the BME688 to ambient temperature, humidity, pressure, and gas (VOC) signals.
 The port is acoustically open but mechanically protected.

-Pre-flight Checklist
+Pre-flight checklist

 Run through this list before sending a device into the field.
 Most field failures trace back to one of these items.

-Opening & Closing the Enclosure
+Opening & closing the enclosure

 Most procedures in this manual begin with removing the cover.
 Treat the polycarbonate cover and the gasket carefully — they are what make the device water resistant.